Postdoctoral researcher at the University of Sherbrooke.

 My research interests mainly focus on the understanding of a major challenge in theoretical ecology: the diversity of species and the complexity of their interactions.
 The system’s complexity requires mathematical modelisation.

-I am currently a postdoctoral researcher in Guillaume Blanchet's lab at the University of Sherbrooke.
-I am working on a quantum perspective to study ecological dynamics.
+I am currently a postdoctoral researcher co-supervised by Guillaume Blanchet and Dominique Gravel at the University of Sherbrooke.
+I am working on mathematical and numerical methods to study ecological dynamics.

-I completed my Ph.D. under the supervision of Jamal Najim (CNRS, Gustave Eiffel University) and François Massol (CIIL, CNRS, Lille University).
+I completed my Ph.D. under the supervision of François Massol (CIIL, CNRS, Lille University) and Jamal Najim (CNRS, Gustave Eiffel University).
 The aim of my thesis was the development of a quantitative analysis of large Lotka-Volterra model based on random matrix theory.
 I received a Master in Probability and Finance from Sorbonne University.

 CNRS, Gustave Eiffel University